Is your dining hall ready for Gen Z?

 The farm brings food production right to the university’s doorstep, therefore drastically reducing the distance food needs to travel from farm to plate.

-The Leafy Green Machine is designed to be incredibly water efficient: It uses 98% less water than in traditional farming operation.
+The Greenery is designed to be incredibly water efficient: It uses 98% less water than in traditional farming operation.

 The farm protects the plants from the outdoor environment, meaning that it requires no harmful pesticides, herbicides, or waxes.
 This, combined with the fact that the farm produces negligible water run-off, makes it completely harmless to the surrounding ecosystem.